Essenceia/blake2_asic/README.md

 # Blake2s RTL implementation

-Implementation of the Blake2s cryptographic hash function (RFC7693) in synthesizable RTL.
+Implementation of the Blake2s cryptographic hash function (RFC7693) targetting tapout on the SKY130A node within a 682 x 225 um area envelop.
+This designed was tapeout out in 2025 as part of the TinyTapout multi wafer program shuttle skt25b.

 This is a fully featured Blake2s implementation supporting both block streaming and proving the secret key.